nickisnoble/shed/README.md

 Should work like this:

-`$ shed define [filepath] foo` - Takes the directory specified (or assumes current directory) and makes it into a template, named 'foo', for future creation.
+`$ shed define foo` - Takes the directory specified (or assumes current directory) and makes it into a template, named 'foo', for future creation.
 There must not already be a template named 'foo', and a flag is assigned i.e. `-f, --foo`.

-`$ shed define -u [filepath] foo` - Updates an already existing template called 'foo' with the contents of the directory at filepath, makes a commit to the template.
+`$ shed define foo  -u` - Updates an already existing template called 'foo' with the contents of the directory at filepath, makes a commit to the template.